- When can I join SOCAL Water Polo?

 - I have a lot more questions, who do I ask?

 When can I join SOCAL Water Polo?

 We welcome you to SOCAL anytime.
 Go to our website socalwaterpolo.org, look on the calendar and find the pool where your age group is practicing and introduce yourself to our friendly staff.
 Or go to the "Contact Us" section of the SOCAL homepage to find detailed contact information.
-Our water polo seasons and fees are split into four quarters throughout the year.
+Our water polo seasons are split into four quarters throughout the year.
 Join anytime.
-We will prorate your fees if you join mid-session or later.
+We may prorate your fees if you join mid-month or later.

 What are the seasons?

 SOCAL has divided its sessions into Four quarters: Fall from September 1 to November 30, Winter from December 1 to February 28, Spring from March 1 to May 31, and Summer from June 1 to August 5.
 These quarters coordinate with our competition schedule.
 Youth compete quite a bit in the Fall and Summer.
 Winter is more about development for youth and less about competition.
 High school players, especially those from Tustin Schools and local areas can find a home in the off-season at SOCAL.
 We encourage our players to swim competitively to improve their water polo.
 Just check the Calendar section of our website for practice times and get a sense of the flow.
-Feel free to show up at the practices and say hello to the coach.
+Feel free to show up at the practices and say hello to the coach, but players must be registered to get in the pool.
 Many of our coaches biographies and contact information are at the website.